PaloAltoNetworks/CloudNGFW-Combined-Model-Try-and-Buy/README.md

-# Terraform AWS Hybrid Inspection Model
+# Terraform Combined Deployment  Model

-This project deploys a complex, modular "hybrid inspection" network architecture on AWS using Terraform.
+This project deploys a complex, modular "hCombined Deployment Model"  on AWS using Terraform.
 It creates two "Application VPCs" and one "Security VPC," all connected via a Transit Gateway (TGW).

-This architecture implements a hybrid inspection model:
+This architecture implements a Combinedinspection model:
 1.  **North-South (Internet) Traffic:** Is handled and inspected **locally** within each Application VPC.
-Traffic to/from the internet is routed through a local GWLB Endpoint and IGW.
+Traffic to/from the internet is routed through a local NGFW Endpoint and IGW.
 2.  **East-West (VPC-to-VPC) & Private Egress Traffic:** Is inspected **centrally**.
-All traffic from private subnets (to the internet) and all traffic between VPCs is routed to the TGW, which forces it through a central GWLB Endpoint in the Security VPC for inspection.
+All traffic from private subnets (to the internet) and all traffic between VPCs is routed to the TGW, which forces it through a central NGFW Endpoint in the Security VPC for inspection.

 ## Project Structur